 One of the best alternatives and my recommendation is the NAD 3045 with 16.9 x 13.4 and 384KHZ PCM and digital audio.
 It is a bit cheaper and features a handsome and highly effective construction.
 It has the same wattage and also all the other features.
 But Cambridge audio cxa61 sounds way better.

-If you are looking for more, in terms of features and price, the Parasound New Classic 200 Integrated amp should be a good stop.
+If you are looking for more, in terms of features and price, the Victrola Nostalgic Aviator Wood 8-in-1 and the Parasound New Classic 200 Integrated amp should be good stops.
 It is a bit expensive but delivers superb sound with clever features.
 You can connect with your turntable for vintage tunes.

 The Onkyo A-9110 is a more budget-friendly alternative.
-It is just a skeleton amp with not digital inputs and other basic features.
+It is just a skeleton amp with no digital inputs and other basic features.
 But it sounds fairly great.

 Cambridge audio cxa61 also has several alternatives that will serve you just as well at the CAX61.
 There is its predecessor, the Cambridge Audio CXA60, for instance, which is much cheaper with excellent sound.

 I have always been impressed with the products from Cambridge Audio, and the CXA61 is no exception.
 It is a highly recommended product, even in a market with stiff competition.
 The brand is trustworthy for those who prioritize sound quality and features.